Impacted Wisdom Teeth: A Common Condition

 Book an appointment or Call our offices for any questions.Schedule Appointments

 What does it mean if a tooth is impacted?

 All of this crowding results in the wisdom teeth being unable to erupt through the gums properly – a condition commonly referred to as “impacted”.
 They often grow in sideways, backward, tilted, and sometimes they may even remain completely under the surface of the jawbone.

 While you may feel nothing out of place, impacted teeth are at a significant risk for becoming infected, fracturing the jaw, or damaging neighboring teeth.
-For this reason it is often necessary for Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters to remove them.
+For this reason it is often necessary for Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo to remove them.